—

 “What are you going to tell him?”

 “Corey?”
-Ren felt about for the wall to lean on.
-The youngest member of the Wild Masks leaned around Tone with curled lower lip and puppy dog eyes only to violently start at the sight of Ren with completely ruined eye pads over both eyes.
-“What’s going on?”
+Ren stepped through, feeling the wall as he entered.
+The youngest member of the Wild Masks leaned around Tone with curled lower lip and puppy dog eyes only to violently start at the sight of Ren with his grey eyeball.
+“What happened?”

 “Yes, yes.”
 Tone waved him away with a flop of his hand.
 “Ren, look, there’s been a bit of a- oh wait, right, sorry.
 Lemme describe it to you instead.”

-Ren scowled in the general direction of Tone’s smug grin as he continued.
-“We’ve currently got no idea what’s going on at the party tomorrow or even if it’s still on.
-This rampage has undoubtedly caused at least some of the guests to have seconds thoughts about appearing, which while that might help us out in the short term it’s going to cause serious problems regarding tracing our identities, if we’re some of the only people who attend.
-Roof entry or no, we’re going to need some kind of IDs or invitations to get us past security or we risk setting off all of security for the building.”
+“We’ve currently got no idea what’s going on at the party tomorrow, or even any indication whether or not it’s still on.
+This rampage has undoubtedly caused at least some of the guests to have second thoughts about making an appearance, which might help us get in easier, but would make existing anonymously much more difficult.
+Roof entry or no, we’re going to need some kind of IDs or invitations if we want to get out safely.”

 —